-1.6.8 Country-level Action Plan
+1.6.9 Country-level Action Plan

-The Country-level

-Action Plan

-describes how a

-country will meet its

-goals and objectives,

-when, and by whom.

-The Country-level Action Plan, which forms Part 3 of the IGIF, describes how a country will meet its goals and objectives through detailed actions, when these actions will be undertaken and by whom.
-The Country-level Action Plan references the specific guidance, options and actions provided in the Implementation Guide, and is the process of building an IGIF for a nation, beginning with specific plans that align with a nation's priorities and circumstances.
+The Country-level Action Plan, which forms Part 3 of the IGIF, describes how a country will meet its goals and objectives through detailed actions, when these actions will be undertaken, and by whom.

+The Country-level Action Plan references the specific guidance, options and actions provided in the Implementation Guide, and is the process of building an IGIF for a nation, beginning with specific plans that align with a country's national priorities and circumstances.

-While more detail on the Country-level Action Plans is provided in 'Solving the Puzzle', this strategic pathway, as governance and institutions, provides the transition from the guidance - what types of actions can be taken; to the doing - how the actions will be carried out, when and by whom.
-In this regard, it is important to recognize that the Country-level Action Plan is a plan, not a programme, that is implemented.
+While more detail on the Country-level Action Plan is provided in 'Solving the Puzzle', this strategic pathway, as governance and institutions, provides the transition from the guidance - what types of actions can be taken; to the doing - how the actions will be carried out, when and by whom.
+In this regard, it is important to recognize that the Country-level Action Plan is a plan, not a programme, which is implemented.

-The Country-level Action Plan contains the processes, templates and tools that are available and necessary to first develop a national action plan, and then operationalize the IGIF through its subsequent implementation, and aligned with national priorities.
-The Country-level Action Plan can be viewed as the 'requirements document' for national geospatial implementation.
+The Country-level Action Plan contains the processes, templates and tools that are available and necessary to operationalize the IGIF through its subsequent implementation, and aligned with national priorities.
+The Country-level Action Plan can be viewed as the 'requirements document' for national geospatial information implementation.

 The Country-level Action Plan is typically spread across appropriate horizon periods (e.g. 1-3 years, 3-5 years, or 5+ years as relevant).
-Delivering integrated geospatial information is likely to be a complex and time-consuming exercise and therefore the road map should be designed to grow capability over time.
+Delivering integrated geospatial information is likely to be a complex and time-consuming exercise and therefore the road map is designed to grow capability over time.
 While there is no specific order required, a sequence of actions helps to plan for subsequent dependent actions.